bitnami-labs/stacksmith-debug-locally/tomcat-singlevm/README.md

-## Build and Debug a Tomcat Application Locally Before Using It with Stacksmith
+## Build and Debug a Java/Tomcat Application Locally Before Using It with Stacksmith

-This guide walks you through the process of using Docker to build and test your Java application locally before uploading it to Stacksmith.
+This guide walks you through the process of using Docker to build and test your Java/Tomcat application locally before uploading it to Stacksmith.

 ### TL;DR